This chicken escalope recipe, flavoured with lemon zest and parsley, is a great go-to for a weekday dinner.

 - Put each chicken breast between 2 sheets of cling film and, using a rolling pin or mallet, beat the chicken breasts out to an even thickness, until each one is about twice the original size.

-- Dip a chicken breast in the flour and tap off any excess, then dip it in the egg to coat completely; finally, dip in breadcrumb mixture and set aside.
+- Dip a chicken breast in the flour and shake off any excess, then dip it in the egg to coat completely; finally, dip in breadcrumb mixture and set aside.
 Repeat with the rest of the chicken.

-Tips for making chicken escalopes:
+Top tips for making chicken escalopes

 If you find that your breadcrumbs fall off the chicken, place the breaded chicken (before cooking) on a plate and chill in the fridge for half an hour.
 This will help the breadcrumbs and egg mixture solidify and stick to the chicken as it cooks.